Study of transport properties of a hot and dense QCD matter using a novel approximation method

-In this study, we estimate the response function of charge flow and heat flow, such as the electrical conductivity ($\sigma_{el}$) and the thermal conductivity ($\kappa$), to investigate the charge and the thermal transport properties of the hot and dense QCD matter.
-These transport coefficients have been computed using a modified collision integral in the relativistic Boltzmann transport equation within the kinetic theory approach.
+In this study, we estimate the electrical conductivity ($\sigma_{el}$) and the thermal conductivity ($\kappa$), to investigate the charge and the thermal transport properties of a hot and dense QCD matter.
+These transport coefficients have been computed using a novel approximation framework that improves the standard RTA and standard BGK models significantly.
+The novel approaches of these models enhance the understanding of charge and heat transport phenomena in a strongly coupled thermal QCD medium while ensuring strict compliance with microscopic conservation laws.
+The findings of our study indicate that the modifications to the collision integral result in a substantial reduction of $\sigma_{\text{el}}$ and $\kappa$, implying that the transport of charge and heat in QGP is more constrained than earlier assessments based on the standard RTA and standard BGK models.
+This can lead to revised predictions for the QGP lifetime and photon/dilepton emission rates.
 We also explore the thermal diffusion constant and the Lorenz number as the applications of charge and heat transport properties in an analogous environment.
 The thermal diffusion constant shows the overall rate of heat transport in the medium, while the Lorenz number illustrates the connection between the thermal and electrical conductivities.
 We use the quasiparticle description of partons, where the rest masses are replaced by the masses generated in the medium.
-The quark-gluon plasma is viewed as a medium made up of thermally massive quasiparticles in this framework \cite{Braaten:1991gm, Peshier:2002ww}.
+The quark-gluon plasma is viewed as a medium made up of thermally massive quasiparticles in this framework \cite{Braaten:1991gm,Peshier:2002ww}.